openmhealth/shimmer/README.md

   * It can take up to a minute for the containers to start up.
 You can check their progress using `docker-compose logs` if you started with `-d`.
 1. Visit `http://<your-docker-host-ip>:8083` in a browser.

 ### Option 2.
-Building the code and running it natively or in Docker
+Build the code and run it natively or in Docker

 If you prefer to build the code yourself,